pmean/build-website/text/01/random42.md

 ---
 ****[StATS]:** BMJ letter (October 11, 2001)**

-Here\'s a letter I submitted to the web letters to the editor for the British Medical Journal in response to an article about randomisation ([BMJ 1999 Sep 11;319(7211):703-704](http://www.bmj.com/cgi/content/full/319/7211/703)).
+Here's a letter I submitted to the web letters to the editor for the British Medical Journal in response to an article about randomisation ([BMJ 1999 Sep 11;319(7211):703-704](http://www.bmj.com/cgi/content/full/319/7211/703)).

 **A simple approach for randomisation.**

-I\'m glad that the British Medical Journal is devoting space to pragmatic aspects of research such as the article \"How to randomise\" by Douglas G. Altman and J. Martin Bland.
+I'm glad that the British Medical Journal is devoting space to pragmatic aspects of research such as the article "How to randomise" by Douglas G. Altman and J. Martin Bland.
 I want to supplement their fine article by outlining an alternative approach for randomisation.
 This approach is simple and intuitive, and you can apply it in a variety